onesalon/onesalon.org/content/pages/What-is-Salon.md

 place to let our creativity run wild, to expose ourselves to new topics and new viewpoints, and to inject serendipity into each and every week.

-With eight chapters and growing, Salon is also growing to become an international community around these values, so that a Saloner can visit any city and immediately have a community of people that hold our values important.
+With 13 chapters and growing, Salon is also growing to become an international community around these values, so that a Saloner can visit any city and immediately have a community of people that hold our values important.